RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Safeguarding Strategies

 \Cref{tab: dpo} shows model performance after DPO using different preference data.
-We do not rely solely on the HH-RLHF dataset, as the previous study has shown that RLHF training with HH-RLHF can reduce performance~(alignment taxes) in smaller models~\citep{bai2022training}, and we aim to develop a mitigation dataset that works well regardless of model size.
-Compared to the original ASR of each model under the \textsc{Red Queen Attack}, DPO using the \textsc{Red Queen Guard} proves to be an effective safeguarding strategy that significantly reduces the model's vulnerability to multi-turn attacks~(ASR around 1.0).
+We do not rely solely on the HH-RLHF dataset, as~\citet{bai2022training} show that optimization with HH-RLHF can reduce performance~(alignment taxes) in smaller models, and we aim to develop a mitigation dataset that works well regardless of model size.
+Compared to the original ASR, DPO with \textsc{Red Queen Guard} effectively reduces model vulnerability to multi-turn \textsc{Red Queen Attack}, lowering the ASR to around 1.0.
 The combination of HH-RLHF and \textsc{Red Queen Guard} provides only limited improvement to the model's safety mechanisms, with the ASR still relatively high at 26.0.
-This failure can be attributed to unclear alignment learning signals~\citep{d2024anchored} for two main reasons: (1) HH-RLHF lets crowd workers use their own intuitions to define harmfulness, which lacks a uniform safety objective across all data.
-(2) The difference within objectives of HH-RLHF and \textsc{Red Queen Guard} further increases the disambiguation, limiting their combined effectiveness.
+This failure can be attributed to unclear alignment learning signals~\citep{d2024anchored}: (1) HH-RLHF relies on subjective worker intuitions, lacking a consistent safety objective, and (2) conflicting objectives between HH-RLHF and \textsc{Red Queen Guard}.
 Based on the results from MMLU-Pro and AlpacaEval, integrating \textsc{Red Queen Guard} can address the safety misalignment in multi-turn scenarios without compromising the model’s reasoning or instruction-following capabilities, highlighting its promising potential for broader usage in general safety alignment.
 We present the whole details of the experiment in \Cref{app: dpo detail}.